hertzsprung/quo-vadis/notes.md

 * what numerical errors are associated with orography?
 1. pressure gradient errors
    - we will demonstrate this with an idealised, 2D test
-   - idealised wave-like mountain profile
-   - stratified atmosphere initially at rest
-   - distortions in the mesh cause errors calculating the pressure gradient
-   - give rise to spurious circulations
 * Show an example of pressure gradient errors with resting atmosphere animations (on BTF and cut cell meshes)

 2. advection errors